-Presently, the Company derives all of its revenue from agencies of the Federal government and the Company has derived a substantial portion of its revenues through various contracts awarded by the DVA.
-The Company currently provides services to the DVA under a single source Blanket Purchase Agreement awarded in fiscal 2011 that has a ceiling value of approximately \$145,000,000 and is scheduled to expire on October 31, 2016.
+Presently, the Company derives all of its revenue from agencies of the Federal government.
+For both the three and six months ended March 31, 2013, the Company derived approximately 97% of its revenue from various contracts awarded by the DVA, including under a single source Blanket Purchase Agreement awarded in fiscal 2011.
+The Blanket Purchase Agreement had an original estimated total contract value of approximately \$145,000,000, which is attributable to our provision of services over a five year period of performance that is scheduled to expire on October 31, 2016.
+The five year term of the agreement includes a base year and four option years.
 The agreement is subject to the Federal Acquisition Regulations, and there can be no assurance as to the actual amount of services that the Company will ultimately provide under the agreement.
-This agreement represented approximately 51% of its revenue in the fiscal year ended September 30, 2012 and 52% of its revenue in the three months ended December 31, 2012.
-In addition, the Company also holds contractual order cover through September 30, 2013 in respect of DVA contracts that generated approximately 44% of its revenue in the fiscal year ended September 30, 2012 and 43% of its revenue in the three months ended December 31, 2012, which are not currently the subject of requests for proposals and may in due course be further extended by the DVA on a sole source basis, although no assurances can be given that this will occur.
+This agreement represented approximately 50% of the Company's revenues for both the three and six months ended March 31, 2013.
+In addition, the Company also provides services to the DVA pursuant to contractual work orders that run through September 30, 2013 which are not currently the subject of requests for proposals and may in due course be further extended by the DVA, although no assurances can be given that this will occur.
 The Company's results of operations, cash flows and financial condition would be materially adversely affected in the event that we are unable to continue our relationships with the DVA or suffer a significant diminution in the quantity of services that they procure from the Company.